Western Illinois University: Macomb Campus

 Option Completeion Requirement: See Fashion Merchandising Option Requirements.

 Students may participate in the study abroad program.
-Opportunities exist for Fashion Merchandising students to study in Italy.
+Opportunities exist for Fashion Merchandising students to study in Paris and London in Spring 2014.
+The last study abroad fashion trip was to Italy in 2012.
 Follow Us On Facebook.

 Students completing the Fashion Merchandising option are required to complete an industry related internship program.
 Internship sites must be approved by the supervising fashion merchandising faculty member or department chair and the academic advisor.
 Internships may include fashion marketing organizations, fashion management or visual merchandising companies; retail stores and retail/wholesale corporations; or other individualized internships designed with coordination and cooperation from the site and the supervising fashion merchandising faculty member.